d99kris/nchat/README.md

 ### 2. Send messages with Enter key?

-To simply send on enter key press and skip message compose with linebreaks, one can just set `send_msg=KEY_RETURN` in `~/.config/nchat/key.conf`.
+To simply send on Enter key press and skip message compose with linebreaks, one can just set `send_msg=KEY_RETURN` in `~/.config/nchat/key.conf`.

 To also be able to compose messages with linebreaks using Alt/Opt-Enter, edit